We're here to help!CALL TODAY: 954-568-3636

-The Law Offices of David I. Fuchs wants to offer our assistance through every step of your school bus accident claim in Fort Lauderdale.
-Our compassionate attorneys know the best ways to assist victims going through these tragedies, from hiring expert investigators to taking over insurance negotiations.
+David I. Fuchs, Injury & Accident Lawyer, P.A. wants to offer our assistance through every step of your school bus accident claim in Fort Lauderdale.
+Our compassionate personal injury attorneys know the best ways to assist victims going through these tragedies, from hiring expert investigators to taking over insurance negotiations.
 It can be difficult to cope with your losses after a serious school bus accident.
 Major injuries, wrongful death, emotional scarring, and impacts on you and/or child’s future could leave you wondering where to go from here.
+Our attorneys have decades of experience helping victims of auto accidents.
 We may be able to help your family, too.
 Call (954) 568-3636 to find out during a free case evaluation.

 Common injuries in school bus accidents include broken bones, head and brain injuries, burns, cuts, and spinal cord injuries.
 These injuries can result in a lifetime of medical costs, significant pain and suffering, and even wrongful death.
 If your child recently suffered injuries of any kind in a school bus crash in Fort Lauderdale, contact us for a free case evaluation.
 The chances are high that your family could receive an insurance settlement or judgment award to cover your economic and non-economic damages.
 With our assistance, you can fight to maximize your recovery.